jlmichaud/100-days-of-code/log.md

 **Link to work:**

+### Day 13: January 17, 2021

+**Today's Progress:** I got the binary to decimal converter working in the browser!
+I tried to get the CSS working better but it's becoming clear that my CSS knowledge is severely lacking.

+**Thoughts:** It felt so great to get the project working!
+I'd really like to get better at CSS.

 ### Day 12: January 15, 2021

 **Today's Progress:** Started working on making the binary to decimal converter work in the brower.